san4b0t/tp/docs/UserGuide.md

 HustleHub data is saved automatically as a JSON file `[JAR file location]/data/JobApplications.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, HustleHub will discard all data and start with an empty data file at the next run.
+If your changes to the data file make its format invalid, HustleHub will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the HustleHub to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+Furthermore, certain edits can cause HustleHub to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 ---

-## General Commands
+## Application Management

-### Adding a person: `add`
+### Adding a job application: `add`

-Adds a person to the address book.
+Adds a job application to HustleHub.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add n/COMPANY_NAME r/ROLE s/STATUS d/DEADLINE [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+An application can have up to 3 tags.
 </div>

 Examples:
 * `add n/Microsoft r/Cloud engineer s/INPROGRESS d/2025-10-31T23:59`
 * `add n/Microsoft r/Cloud engineer s/INPROGRESS d/2025-10-31T23:59 t/Low-pay t/Good-boss`

-### Deleting a application : `delete`
+### Deleting an application : `delete`

 Deletes the specified application from the application book.